iced-rs/book/src/faq.md

 I also may choose to prioritize some people, like my friends.
 I don't care about being fair to everyone.

 In any case, if your contribution comes with the expectation that I must eagerly review it, then I kindly ask you to stay away from any of my open-source projects.

+## Why are you so unprofessional, emotional, and sarcastic?
+Why am I having fun, you ask?
+This is my personal project.
+I intend to express myself fully.

+I don't have the time, the energy, nor the interest to water down my writing in order to make it palatable for everyone.

+## Did you use any AI or LLM to write this book?
+No. I proudly own every ~~terrible~~ piece of writing in here—em dashes included.
+Beep, boop.

 ## How do I structure a large application?
 You split your application into multiple screens, and then use simple composition.